 H.2.5.1.2 How CRL Checking Works Certificate revocation status is checked against CRLs which are located in file system directories, Oracle Internet Directory, or downloaded from the location specified in the CRL Distribution Point (CRL DP) extension on the certificate.
 If you store your CRLs on the local file system or in the directory, then you must update them regularly.
-If you use CRL DPs then CRLs are downloaded each time a certificate is used so there is no need to regularly refresh the CRLs.
+If you use CRL DPs then CRLs are downloaded when the corresponding certificates are first used.